-the snow capped volcanoes of the Big Island Hawaii
+the snow capped volcanoes of the Big Island Hawaii lingers in the distance

-a row of cinder cones
+a line of cinder cones

 the colorful Haleakala Crater

-watching the amazing view
+watching the amazing view in awe

-the facilities of the Haleakala Observatory
+high on the rim are the facilities of the Haleakala Observatory

 dormant shield volcano dominates most of southern Maui.